Students from “UTokyoGSC-Next” received multiple awards at Regeneron ISEF 2026

 ●Kazuhiro Komatsu (6th graduating class, Suwa Seiryo High School, Nagano Prefecture)

-Awards: 2nd place Excellence Award in Plant Science category,
+Awards: 2nd place Excellence Award in Plant Science,

-Special Award: Arizona State University, The Scientific and Technological Research Council of Türkiye TUBITAK
+Special Award: Arizona State University, The Scientific and Technological Research Council of Turkey TUBITAK

 Title (English): Learning Without a Brain: Habituation and Stimulus Discrimination in Mimosa pudica Explained by Mechanosensitive Channel Desensitization?